Top 9 Activities & Best Things To Do in Port Barton

 Street Dog Sanctuary

-Visiting the only Street Dog Sanctuary in Palawan is another one of the best Port Barton things to do.
+Visiting the onlyย Street Dog Sanctuaryย in Palawan is another one of the best things to do in Port Barton.

-The Street Dog Sanctuary provides food, shelter, and medical care to over 170 dogs and 13 cats.
+The Street Dog Sanctuary is a non-profit organization that provides food, shelter, and medical care to over 170 dogs and 13 cats.

-Located about 15 minutes from Port Barton town, you can swing by to visit the dogs, learn about their stories, and volunteer some of your time.
+Located about 15 minutes from town, you can swing by to visit the dogs, learn about their stories, and volunteer some of your time.

-The people who run the sanctuary also own Mojitos restaurant in town, one of the best Port Barton restaurants.
+The dedicated team behind the sanctuary also runs Mojitos, one of the best restaurants in Port Barton.

-If you’re interested in visiting the sanctuary, be sure to message them on Facebook here.
-They will provide you with exact directions or you can also simply donate if you prefer.
+If youโre interested in visiting the sanctuary, be sure to message them on Facebook to book your visitย here

 Pamauyan Falls